 to store the received control commands.
 If the current control packet is received, the buffer is reset with received sequence; otherwise, it is shifted one step forward as

 where $\gamma_{i,k} = 1$ or $0$ indicate that actuator $i$ receives a control packet or not at time $k$, respectively.
 The first command in the buffer is applied as the control input each time

-Let $\eta_{i,k} \in \{1,2,\cdots\}$ denote the AoI of controller's packet at actuator $i$ observed at time $k$, i.e., the number of passed time slots (including the current time slot) since the latest received control packet by actuator $i$.
+Let $\eta_{i,k} \in \{1,2,\cdots\}$ denote the AoI of the controller's packet at actuator $i$ observed at time $k$, i.e., the number of elapsed time slots (including the current time slot) since the actuator $i$ last received a control packet.
 Its updating rule is given as